 Industries where compliance is compulsory

-For more information about different industries you can see our articles on the different industries.
-Some industries where it is necessary to comply with the requirements of the law are:
+For more information about different industries in ADA Guidelines 2022, you can see our articles on the different industries.
+Some of them where it is necessary to comply with the requirements of the law are:

-This ADA law covers the citizens of the U.S. only.
+ADA law covers the citizens of the U.S. only, according to ADA Guidelines 2022.
 However, foreign employers in America having more than 15 employees are entertained in this Act as an exception.
 Unless they are limited by a treaty between the U.S. and the other country whose national the employees are, they will be protected.

-In contrast to that, Web Accessibility Legislation applies in many countries since the usage of internet has grown significantly.
-These countries include the United States, United Kingdom, Australia, Brazil, Canada, Ireland, Israel, Italy, Japan, Norway, Malta, Philippines, Spain and Sweden.
-For more information about the locations of web accessibility take a look at the different locations.
+In contrast to what 2022 ADA Guidelines, Web Accessibility Legislation applies in many countries since the usage of the internet has grown significantly.
+These countries include the United States, United Kingdom, Australia, Brazil, Canada, Ireland, Israel, Italy, Japan, Norway, Malta, Philippines, Spain, and Sweden.
+For more information about the locations of the web, accessibility takes a look at the different locations.

 - Perceivable, meaning it can be easily perceived and the content is presentable.